eeggenberger/node-svdrp/README.md

 that come with the Epgsearch plug-in.
 Also, there will be a plug-in system, so it will be possible to add support for other VDR plug-ins.
-I'm also planning to write a REST service with some kind of EPG caching that can be used in web apps or with other languages than JavaScript.
+I'm also planning to write a REST service with some kind of EPG caching that can be used in web apps or with other languages than JavaScript, but that will probably be a separae project.

 ## Why Node.js